steven85048/Networks_Client_Server/README.md

 Configurations defined in messaging_system.client/server.config.

+## Docker Setup (Windows)
+To setup docker on WSL: <b>
+Follow the tutorial at: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4 <b>
+Note that windows docker desktop must be installed and running on port 2375 beforehand.

 ## Project Details
 This project features an architecture where multiple clients can login and subscribe to messages posted by other users. <br>
 The core commands are as follows: